 - Tutoring, study skills training, instruction, and dropout prevention Services focus on providing academic support, helping youth identify areas of academic concern, overcoming learning obstacles, and providing tools and resources to develop learning strategies. - 2.
 Alternative secondary school services or dropout recovery services Services, such as basic education skills training, individualized academic instruction, and English as a Second Language training, assist youth who have struggled in traditional secondary education.
-An alternative education program is a comprehensive educational program delivered in a nontraditional learning environment that is distinct and separate from the existing general or special education program. - Paid and unpaid work experience Planned, structured learning experiences provide the youth participant with opportunities for career exploration and skill development in a workplace for a limited time. - 4.
-Occupational skills training occupational skills training is an organized program of study that provides specific vocational skills that lead to proficiency in performing tasks and technical functions required by specific occupational fields at entry, intermediate, or advanced levels.
+An alternative education program is a comprehensive educational program delivered in a nontraditional learning environment that is distinct and separate from the existing general or special education program. - 3.
+Paid and unpaid work experience occupational skills training is an organized program of study that provides specific vocational skills that lead to proficiency in performing tasks and technical functions required by specific occupational fields at entry, intermediate, or advanced levels.
 Local areas must prioritize training programs that lead to recognized postsecondary credentials that align with in-demand industry sectors or occupations in the local area.